julyfun/how-to/scripts/tests/test_type_b.md

 ---
-title: "Example Title B"
+title: Example Title B
 date: 2023-02-02 14:30:00
-tags: [test, example, type-b]
+tags: ["test", "example", "type-b", "scripts", "tests"]
 ---
 # This is a Test Type B Document

 This document starts with a YAML front matter section enclosed between `---` delimiters.